-When a student needs to be excused early for any reason, notify your child's teacher and the front desk by 10AM on the day you want your child dismissed.
+When a student needs to be excused early for any reason, notify your child's teacher and the front desk (frontdesk@amanaacademy.org) by 10AM on the day you want your child dismissed.
+Without prior notification, you may be subjected to a long wait while a student returns from a given location.